Independent Legal Advice for University of Lincoln Students

 That being said, anyone can be a victim of harassment and should follow the relevant procedures if they are affected by it.

 Bullying can be defined as offensive behaviour which violates a person’s dignity, can create an intimidating, hostile, degrading or offensive environment and humiliates or undermines an individual or group.

-Bulling is also unwanted conduct, but is not necessarily related to a protected characteristic.
+Bullying is also unwanted conduct but is not necessarily related to a protected characteristic.

 What you can do.

 Before making a formal allegation of harassment or bullying, you may want to try to resolve the issue yourself informally.

 When doing so give the perpetrator the opportunity to understand what they have done, the effects of what they have done and your concerns.
 Make clear that the behaviour is problematic, and why you are requesting that it stops.

 You could do this on a one to one basis, via a letter or asking someone else to come with you to speak to the person.
 Ensure that whatever method you choose, you keep an account of what has happened, what efforts you used to attempt to resolve the situation and any outcomes, in case they are needed later

 Where an informal resolution is not possible or has been unsuccessful, students can make a formal approach to resolve the situation.